 - Emotion - personality changes, anxiety and depression

 - Sensation - balance and vision

 Traumatic brain injuries can increase the risk of dementia, as the abovementioned study demonstrated, as well as Parkinson's disease and other brain disorders.
 TBIs may also cause epilepsy.

 In addition to the physical and emotional costs of a TBI, a victim will incur overwhelming expenses for medical care, physical therapy, rehabilitation services, living support and home and vehicle modifications.
 A person with a TBI may be unable to work and may experience considerable levels of pain and suffering.We can Help if You Have Suffered a Traumatic Brain Injury

 If you or a family member has experienced a TBI or has been harmed in a car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.